top of page

 Digital Approach in Rail Infrastructure - Queensland Train Manufacturing Program

-Negar Abedi - DBM Vircon
+Negar Abedi - DBM Vircon, & Ian Evans - Downer Group

 The Queensland Train Manufacturing Program (QTMP) is a large, multi-disciplinary initiative involving diverse delivery partners, each working with different tools, methodologies and levels of digital maturity.
 This naturally results in variation in how information is structured and exchanged across the program.
 In this joint presentation, Downer and DBM Vircon explore how digital approaches are being used to unify these varied inputs, supporting both delivery coordination and long-term asset operations.